lukyans/park2go/README.md

 `$ rails server`

-7. In you browser visit this page
+7. In your browser visit this page

 `http://localhost:3000`